 “I think you’ll do just fine,” said Ardith.

 Sap closed his eyes for a moment, took a breath, and began to turn the knob.
 At first, nothing.
 Perhaps the old gears had newly met their end.
 And then, haltingly, the melody began.
-Sap glanced at Elder Elm, sensing that his old Tree eyes had grown wistful as if hearing again a tune that had been denied to his ears for quite some time.
-But how would Elder know a song from the realm of the Rootless Ones?
+Sap glanced at Bark Mapleknot, seeing that his old Tree eyes had grown wistful as if hearing again a tune that had been denied to his ears for quite a long time.
+But how would Mapleknot know a song from the realm of the Rootless Ones?
 What was even going on?

 Willow tugged one of her brother’s twigs.
 “Sap!
 Look!
 Something is happening!”